jakuta-tech/GhostShell/README.md

 <div align="center">
-  <h1 align="center"> GhostShell
+  <p align="center"> <h1 align="center"> GhostShell </h1>
-  <p align="center"> In this malware, are used some techniques to try bypass the AVs, VMs, and Sandboxes, with only porpuse to learning more.
-I'm not responsible for your actions. </p></h1>
+   In this malware, are used some techniques to try bypass the AVs, VMs, and Sandboxes, with only porpuse to learning more.
+I'm not responsible for your actions.

   <p align="center">